Services

 Angular Promises and Observables are the one-stop solutions to overcome such situations.
 Their implementations help us deal with that asynchronous code more cleanly.
 However, they have different APIs, and their motivation is slightly different.

-And we have come up with an article that depicts the technical difference between Angular promise vs Observable.
+And we have come up with an article that depicts the technical difference between Angular Promise vs Observable — one of the most common comparisons developers encounter when working with asynchronous programming in Angular.

-One of the best ways to execute asynchronous functions in your application that typically uses callbacks is opting for promise in Angular development.
+One of the best ways to execute asynchronous functions in your application that typically uses callbacks is opting for a Promise in Angular.
+Many developers search for what is promise in Angular or how promises in Angular differ from other asynchronous patterns, so let’s break it down.

 Then, the controller’s (directive) sole responsibility is to register up to three callbacks – success, error, and notifications.